geraldoandradee/flask-helper/README.md

 flask-helper
 ============

-Flask-Helper is a commandline utilities to boost development using Flask microframework.
+Flask-Helper is a command line utilities to boost development using Flask microframework.

 For more information build a documentation using Sphinx>=1.3.3: